This post may contain affiliate links. Please read our disclosure policy.

 6 deviled eggs on a plate next to four bowls of garnishes.

-1. Garnish the tops of each egg with the remaining sour cream, crumbled bacon, green onions, and cheese.
+1. Top each egg with the remaining bacon, green onions, cheese, and a small dollop of sour cream.

 a plate of deviled eggs with bacon topped with chopped green onions.